jstenjog/github-final-project/README.md

 # github-final-project
 This is my final project of my course with IBM (Coursera)

+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

+Input:
+   p, principal amount
+   t, time period in years
+   r, annual rate of interest
+Output
+   simple interest = p*t*r

+# Other considerations

 Please consider the below factors while contributing

 Code Style: